Ttimofeyka/numdatagen/README.md

 This program only needs the [Rave](https://github.com/Ttimofeyka/Rave) compiler.

 ## Testing
-To test, after compilation (using build.sh, build.bat or `rave main.rave -o numdatagen`) write:
+To test, after compilation (using build.sh, build.bat or `rave ./main.rave -o numdatagen`) write:

 for Windows: `numdatagen 2 100000 0 1000`,